3DPrintDemon/CanBus_Troubleshooting/README.md

 # How tell which of your Canbus nodes are not functional & are keeping the network `Down`.

-Your system is set up correctly but your Can network not working, you keep getting can’t connect to MCU’s errors or have communication timeouts during homing….
+Your system seems to be set up correctly but your Can network not working, you keep getting can’t connect to MCU’s errors or have communication timeouts during homing….

 `ERROR: “mcu.error: mcu 'EBBCan’: Unable to connect”`

 First thing to do is go to the m`Machine` Tab in `Mainsail` & download your Klippy Log

 Now search using `ctrl+F` or `CMD+F` on MacOS

+Search for:
 ```
 Starting CAN connect
 ```
 Now use the back arrow to go all the way to the last entry in the file & work up from there.
-This is the return for the system trying to start the can0 network.
+This is the return from the system as its trying to start the can0 network.

 You should see something like this, the lines below means the assigned node is active & connected
 ```